learn-co-curriculum/gradient-descent-step-sizes-lab/README.md

 ```

+    {'m': 0.6, 'slope': -296312.3333330441}

 ```python
 slope_at(budgets, revenues, 1.6, 133.33333333333326)
 ```

+    {'m': 1.6, 'slope': 123687.66666691954}

 So the `slope_at` function takes in our dataset, and returns the slope of the cost curve at that point.
-So the numbers -296312 and 123877 reflect the slopes at the cost curve when m is .6 and 1.6 respectively.
+So the numbers -296312.33 and 123687.67 reflect the slopes at the cost curve when m is .6 and 1.6 respectively.

 ![](./tangent-lines.png)

 As you can see, it seems pretty accurate.
-When the curve is steeper and downwards at $m = 6$, the slope is around -290,000.
-And at $m = 1.3$ with our cost curve pointing upwards yet flatter, our slope is around 120,000.
+When the curve is steeper and downwards at $m = 0.6$, the slope is around -290,000.
+And at $m = 1.6$ with our cost curve pointing upwards yet flatter, our slope is around 120,000.

 ### Moving towards gradient descent